Last week I wrote about some key points that came out of a website review I completed recently.

 I work out what message I want to give and then write the article to give it.

 Having got the article to the point where my message is clear I then turn to keywords.

-(If you don’t have an Adwords account you can use this great tool – it’s free for 30 searches a month: Jaaxy.)
+(If you don’t have a Google Ads account you can use this great tool – it’s free for 30 searches a month: Jaaxy.)

-In Adwords I go to the keyword tool, type in the URL of the page I’ve just uploaded and search for keyword suggestions.
+In Google Ads I go to the keyword tool, type in the URL of the page I’ve just uploaded and search for keyword suggestions.